 I wouldn’t be an entrepreneur and I'd still have student loans because I wouldn’t have extra streams of income that allowed me to pay them off faster.

 Meet the universe/ God halfway - take constant action

-Look for jobs outside your field or even jobs that pay less because those jobs are not the end result for you, they are just stepping stones to the job you really want.
+Look for jobs outside your field or even jobs that pay less because those jobs aren't the end result for you, they're just stepping stones to the job you really want.

 Ask some of those friends that are doing so well for help - to introduce you to some key decision makers in the company and keep networking.
 Use the resources at your disposal.